Open-Attestation/open-attestation/README.md

 console.log(data);
 ```

-### Utils
+### Utilities

-The `utils` function checks whether a document is a valid OA file that has been wrapped or signed.
+Utilities refers to the `utils` function.
+It checks whether a document is a valid OA file that has been wrapped or signed.

 ```js
 import { utils } from "@govtechsg/open-attestation";